vonFvon/WbemScriptingSWbemLocator/README.md

 Finally, you need the ExecQuery method of the SWbemServices object in order to execute a query to retrieve objects.
 These objects are available through the returned SWbemObjectSet collection.

+By the way, you must browse the sample on Internet Explorer and allow blocked content.

 #### Remarks
 ###### Win32_Process WMI class represents a process on an operating system.
 - Properties :